Overcoming Low Self-Esteem

 About Tim Lebon

 Hello.
 I have over 20 years experience as a counsellor and therapist.I am here to help you, my speciality is anxiety and depression.
-Please do not hesitate to contact me if you think you could benefit from talking to someone about what is troubling you.
+Please do not hesitate to contact me if you think you could benefit from therapy, especially CBT.
+It is best to use email to contact me to set up an initial consultation.

-I am an experienced BABCP accredited and UKCP registered psychotherapist When we meet my first aim is to help you feel at ease, then … Read more
+I am an experienced BABCP accredited and UKCP registered psychotherapist.
+First we we hav… Read more

 Located in London.